If the Earth was a single state, Istanbul would be its capital. – Napoléon Bonaparte.

 Suleiman favoured the arts and commissioned the best architect of his day, Mirmar Sinan, to design a number of royal mosques throughout the city.

-Check out this post for details about remaining structures built during the Ottoman Golden Age and how to explore them on your walks around Istanbul.
+Check out this post for details about the Greatest Mosques in Istanbul and other structures built during the Ottoman Golden Age.

 Republic of Turkey